 Refined carbohydrates are the basis of highly processed foods.
 As the name suggests, they have also been industrially processed.

 For example, rice is industrially treated, dried, and polished.
-Likewise, sugar from sugar beets is industrially refined, so better not confuse plant-based with healthy.
+Likewise, sugar from sugar beets is industrially refined, so better not to confuse plant-based with healthy.

 As a result, you get highly concentrated carbohydrates without the protective effect of dietary fiber.